 Year Actions 2018 Evaluate how to establish loan product standards, guidelines, and tracking to demonstrate that the FHFA Criteria have been met by engaging four administrators of major energy rating and certification programs, by researching 10 energy and water saving calculation methodologies and lists used by State, local, tribal, and utility programs, and by developing a plan to operationalize tracking methodologies, depending on the outcome of the evaluation.
 Identify a single master list to serve as a benchmark.
 Currently Fannie Mae has standards for two energy rating organizations and plans to engage the two largest single family certification programs in evaluating how to leverage credible projections.
 Fannie Mae has chosen to research 10 programs in order to represent a cross-section of the largest utility providers and geographic diversity.
 Hold two meetings with interested parties (e.g., the National Realtors Association, Real Estate Standards Organization, the U.S. Department of Energy) to evaluate gaps in appraisal, multiple listing service (MLS), and investor delivery data that is needed by Fannie Mae and the industry in order to identify property-level information about energy and water efficiency features and assess the value impact.

-Year Actions Evaluate opportunities to collaborate on a standardization effort and sign appropriate agreements if Fannie Mae determines we can do so after conducting due diligence.
+Evaluate opportunities to collaborate on a standardization effort and sign appropriate agreements if Fannie Mae determines we can do so after conducting due diligence.
 Outline a plan for an education and training program for realtors and loan officers so that they and their customers will be able to understand the impact of Improvements on real estate forms.
-Purchase between 50 and 100 mortgage loans that meet the FHFA Criteria.
-Fannie Mae established a proxy Baseline, described below, for 2019 and beyond because operational processes will not be in place during the full year of 2018 to be able to track loans that meet the FHFA Criteria.
+Purchase between 50 and 100 mortgage loans that meet the FHFA Criteria31 Fannie Mae established a proxy Baseline, described below, for 2019 and beyond because operational processes will not be in place during the full year of 2018 to be able to track loans that meet the FHFA Criteria.
 The targets set for 2018 are based on outreach efforts planned to test methodologies that will enable us to assess them.
 As such, the 2018 targets are below the proxy Baseline while Fannie Mae establishes tracking methods.
 Baseline: Fannie Mae currently does not require that the FHFA Criteria be met with our HomeStyle Energy mortgage, nor do we require lenders to account for and report when mortgage loans are used to finance Improvements.
 Our acquisitions have not been tracked for this purpose.
-To establish a Baseline and to project loan purchase goals for 2020 we have used the following data and assumptions: HomeStyle Energy - This product was introduced in March 2016 and prior to this Fannie Mae had another energy efficiency mortgage product.
-From 2010 through 2016, a total of six loans were delivered to Fannie Mae in the target market range, with three of those in 2016.
-HomeStyle Renovation - Because this product is used to finance home renovations Fannie Mae assumes that some homeowners included Improvements in their projects.
-It is most likely that Improvements will be included in a kitchen remodel, bath remodel, or system upgrade (e.g., heating and cooling).
-According to a study by the Joint Center for Housing Studies (JCHS) , respondents reported that 17.2 percent of renovations included kitchen or bath updates or additions and 15.7 were for system upgrades.
-Therefore, we assumed that approximately 33 percent of HomeStyle Renovation loans had the potential to include an Improvement.
-The JCHS study also cited that 84 percent of respondents indicated they installed energy efficiency improvements in their projects.
-As such, we assumed 27.6 percent of HomeStyle Renovation mortgages could have included an Improvement that meets the FHFA Criteria.
-As we have chosen to use 2016 as a benchmark where HomeStyle Renovation deliveries were 1,740, this results in 480 loans meeting our assumption.
-Totaling HomeStyle Energy and HomeStyle Renovation loans for 2016, the Baseline we established is 483 mortgage loans.
-2019 Based on outcomes in 2018 and to further accelerate industry standardization efforts and liquidity for Improvements, the following will be undertaken: Evaluate the Uniform Loan Delivery Dataset to determine which energy and water efficiency Improvements can be supported with existing ULDD fields.
-To inform the redesign of the Uniform Appraisal Dataset and forms specified in the 2019 Scorecard for Fannie Mae, Freddie Mac and Common Securitization Solutions, work with the Uniform Data Committee
+To establish a Baseline and to project loan purchase goals for 2020 we have used the following data and assumptions:

-In Fannie Mae's proposed Plan dated 5/8/17, lower purchase goals in Year 2 (50 to 100) and Year 3 (100 to 200) were disclosed and no Baseline was established given that Fannie Mae has not required the FHFA Criteria to be met and our acquisitions have not been tracked for this purpose.
+31 In Fannie Mae's proposed Plan dated 5/8/17, lower purchase goals in Year 2 (50 to 100) and Year 3 (100 to 200) were disclosed and no Baseline was established given that Fannie Mae has not required the FHFA Criteria to be met and our acquisitions have not been tracked for this purpose.
 Since the original analysis was completed, Fannie Mae determined that other mortgage products besides HomeStyle Energy may include Improvements and we were able to obtain external data to better estimate a proxy Baseline and future loan purchases.